-Source: Penn State Fact Book
+Source: Daily Collegian, Penn State Fact Book, and Penn State Data Digest.

-Appendix I
+Appendix L

-1958 Davage Report
+Davage Report - 1958

-Below is the summary page of a 1958 study entitled "Racial Discrimination in the State College Community."
+Below is the summary page of a 1958 study titled "Racial Discrimination in the State College Community."
 The study was commonly referred to as the "Davage Report" after its author, Robert H. Davage, associate professor of psychology.
 Go to www.blackhistory.psu.edu to view the entire report.